About This Project

 What are the goals of the project?

 The empirical goals of the project are threefold.
-Firstly, I plan to carry out a scoping exercise in the Spring of 2017 which will involve trips to libraries in Belfast, Dublin and Cork to gather data on earth science scholarship of the period.
+Firstly, I plan to carry out a scoping exercise in the summer of 2017 which will involve trips to libraries in Belfast, Dublin and Cork to gather data on earth science scholarship of the period.
 The second phase will be mainly desk-based as the material is collated, analysed and written up.
 Thirdly, the proposed outcome of the project will be a journal article on the role of space and place in 'fashioning the geosphere' from the (as yet) uncharted perspective of three nineteenth-century Irish cities.
 Other important project goals are to highlight the value of a geographical approach to the history of science, and to raise the profile of the history of science and technology in Ireland.

 This is a paper based archival investigation.
 The funding required is needed for travel, library fees and writing materials.
 I am currently a non-affiliated independent researcher and do not have access to institutional or external funding.